-The top brown & black belt fighters (1st ranked) will be directly eligible based on the AJP World Ranking.
-Only one top country fighter will be selected according the AJP World Rank.
+The top Professional Purple, Brown, Black and Master 1 Brown/Black, Black belt fighters (1st ranked) will be directly eligible based on the AJP Tour World Ranking.
+Only one athlete per country will be selected, in each division, according the AJP Tour World Rank.

 *Priorities are given to the best ranked fighters to choose the division desired to register (weight category is not yet a determination).

-The second additional fighter will be qualified through the COUNTRY QUALIFIERS (Applied for ADULT & MASTER 1 - BROWN & BLACK BELT DIVISIONS only).
+The second additional fighter from each country must qualify through the COUNTRY QUALIFIERS (Applied for MEN'S & WOMEN'S - PROFESSIONAL- PURPLE, BROWN, BROWN/BLACK & BLACK BELT; MEN'S & WOMEN'S - MASTER 1 - BROWN/BLACK & BLACK BELT divisions only).

 COUNTRY QUALIFIERS is a qualification method to select the 2nd fighter for the countries with over quota.

-COUNTRY QUALIFIERS will be defined one day before of the 2nd round on Thursday (eight or quarter finals or semi finals), check the schedule TAB for more details.
+COUNTRY QUALIFIERS will be defined one day before of the 2nd round (eight or quarter finals or semi finals), check the schedule TAB for more details.

-2. The AJP World Ranking runs approximately 65 times per year (only GI championships). *NO GI championships will count points for NO GI Ranking.
+2. The AJP Tour World Ranking runs approximately 200 times per year (only GI championships). *NO GI championships will count points for NO GI Ranking.

-3. Every fighter who has earned AJP World Ranking points in an eligible AJP championship during the entry ranking period is included in the AJP World Ranking.
+3. Every fighter who has earned AJP Tour World Ranking points in an eligible AJP championship during the entry ranking period is included in the AJP Tour World Ranking.